shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 * **Culturally Accurate Menus:**  Menus will be well-researched and developed, featuring authentic dishes specific to each cuisine, including seasonal specialties.
 * **Standardized Recipes:**  Detailed, step-by-step recipes, ensuring consistency and quality in the preparation of traditional dishes.
-* **Sourcing and Logistics:**  In-depth information on sourcing essential ingredients directly from their regions of origin, fostering a sustainable and authentic supply chain.
+* **Sourcing and Logistics:**  In-depth information on sourcing essential ingredients directly from their regions of origin, growing a sustainable and authentic supply chain.
 * **Restaurant Design and Ambiance:**  Guidance on creating an immersive dining experience that reflects the cultural heritage of each specific cuisine, including architecture, décor, and music.

 These templates will significantly reduce the time and resources required for menu development, research, and sourcing, empowering entrepreneurs to focus on launching and operating their restaurants.